 Don’t ever beat yourself up for not feeling up all of the time.
 It’s normal to have days when you’re down.

-3 Thing to Remember When Life Takes a Turn
+3 Things to Remember When Life Takes a Turn

 How To Stop Being Toxic in Your Own Life